 About me

-Photo at right taken by Angela Lewis.
+Photo by Angela Lewis.

 Why do I write?